Frendy-Wu/Tencent-Voduploader/README.md

 Upload history is local metadata.
 It does not automatically detect whether a video has later been deleted from Tencent Cloud.

-## Security

-- Never commit a `SecretId` or `SecretKey`.
-- Use a dedicated CAM sub-user with only `ApplyUpload` and `CommitUpload`.
-- Do not distribute configuration or history files with the executable.
-- Rotate the API key immediately if it may have been exposed.
-- Prefer a private GitHub repository for internal deployments.

 ## License